stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

   time.

-* Length-indexed lists (vectors) let us rule out certain implementation errors, by forcing us to be precise about the length of input and output vectors.
+* Length-indexed lists (vectors) let us rule out certain implementation errors, by forcing us to be precise about the lengths of input and output vectors.

 * We can use patterns in type signatures, for instance to